 It’s happened at least twice before this year alone: An “uppity” black person has dared not to behave in a way that White America expects, despite the ludicrous amount of money that White America has given them.

-The first occurrence was when a black woman—previously most-known to white people for singing a pro-female but not-quite-feminist song suggesting marriage (or at least a proposal) should come before sex—released a song that openly celebrated her Southern African-American heritage.
+The first occurrence was when a black woman—previously most-known to white people for singing a pro-woman song whose chorus appears to applaud marriage—released a song that openly celebrated her Southern African-American heritage.
 To make matters worse, her video was filled with clear support for Black Lives Matter.
 And to make matters even worse, she sang this song during the most American of all sporting events, the Super Bowl.

 I’m referring to Beyoncé’s “Formation”.
 Saturday Night Live responded to the backlash to the song with a fake trailer called “The Day Beyoncé Turned Black,” which skewered the idea that white people think everything is for them.